 Art: Student of all abilities are encouraged to take this course.
 Students are able to acieve credit for Art 10, 11, or 12.
 Guest artists join in this class on a regular basis to add to the already dynamic learning environment that is created by the students, teachers, and EA's.
-Please see Bonny for more details about Art.
+Please see Khaila for more details about Art.

 Foods: Students are able to earn credits in Foods 10, 11, or 12.
 This hands-on class provides an opportunity for students to learn all aspects of preparing meals and baking.
 Comparison shopping and preparing healthy meals on a budget are part of the experience.
-Please Shawna for more details about Foods.
+Please Darlene for more details about Foods.

 Social Studies 10: Students will actively engage in learning Socials 10 by participating in various discussions and activities.
 The class will explore global and regional conflicts, Canadian society, historical and contemporary injustices, and the development of political institutions.